manjamcmills/Credit_Risk_Analysis/README.md

 The model with the best F1 score for both high_risk and low_risk was yet again AdaBoost.
 It had a F1-score of 0.14 for high_risk and 0.97 for low_risk.

 ### Recommendation
 It is apparent that the AdaBoost Classifier is the best model out of all 6 choices.
 It had the highest scores for all the metrics discussed.
 If a model had to be chosen from this bunch, I would choose AdaBoost.
+When dealing with credit risk, it is better to flag a loan "high risk" when it is actually "low risk", than to let a "high risk" loan go undedected.

 The main goal of this model is to flag "high_risk" loans and this model still has some room for improvement.
-I would like to see more work done on another model to see if we can have a higher Precision & Recall to catch the "high_risk" loans.
+I would like to see more work done on another model to see if we can have a higher Precision & Recall to catch all the "high_risk" loans more accurately.
 Otherwise, the AdaBoost does seem like a good model if all other strategies have been exhausted and tested.